-The following are annual highlights, beginning with the inception of MBHS
+The following are annual highlights of our work at MBHS

 The number of guests continued to grow as the pandemic continued.
 We added part-time staff members and recruited additional volunteers to meet the needs of the community.